By the end of this section, you will be able to:

 Visit this site to view an animated example of these spatial distortions.

-Not until the 1960s, when the first neutron star was discovered, did interest in the existence of black holes become renewed.
+The first validated neutron star was discovered by Jocelyn Bell Burnell in 1967.
+Burnell observed a regular radio pulse from an distant object, a phenomenon not previously observed.
+After further analysis and the discovery of a second pulsar (as the objects would later be called), the researchers and scientific community recognized that the pulses were caused by rapidly rotating neutron stars.
+At about the same time, a number of other astronomers, including Iosof Shklovsky, observed radio sources that would be proven to be neutron stars.
+These discoveries renewed interest in black holes.
 Evidence for black holes is based upon several types of observations, such as radiation analysis of X-ray binaries, gravitational lensing of the light from distant galaxies, and the motion of visible objects around invisible partners.
 We will focus on these later observations as they relate to what we have learned in this chapter.
 Although light cannot escape from a black hole for us to see, we can nevertheless see the gravitational effect of the black hole on surrounding masses.

 The physics of stellar creation and evolution is well established.
 The ultimate source of energy that makes stars shine is the self-gravitational energy that triggers fusion.
 The general behavior is that the more massive a star, the brighter it shines and the shorter it lives.
 The logical inference is that a mass that is 4 million times the mass of our Sun, confined to a very small region, and that cannot be seen, has no viable interpretation other than a black hole.
 Extragalactic observations strongly suggest that black holes are common at the center of galaxies.